Hacker0x01/docs.hackerone.com/docs/hackers/payout-methods.md

 Availability | Most currencies | Fewer currencies available Fees | Fees imposed by banks | Does not impose a bank fee Speed | Slightly slower | Slightly faster
-Maximum payment size per single transaction (USD) | unlimited | Depending on the currency and exchange rate, from about $15,000 USD, to unlimited.
+Maximum payment size per single transaction (USD) | Unlimited | Depending on the currency and exchange rate, from about $15,000 USD, to unlimited.
 Payments due that are larger than the single transaction limit will be split up into multiple transfers

 When creating your bank transfer payout preference in Settings, you will automatically be guided to available options for your bank and currency.